 Advanced Renal Disease

-No information is available from controlled clinical studies regarding the use of Piroxicam capsules in patients with advanced renal disease.
-Therefore, treatment with Piroxicam capsules is not recommended in these patients with advanced renal disease.
-If Piroxicam capsule therapy must be initiated, close monitoring of the patient's renal function is advisable.
+No information is available from controlled clinical studies regarding the use of Piroxicam capsule, USP in patients with advanced renal disease.
+Therefore, treatment with Piroxicam capsule, USP is not recommended in these patients with advanced renal disease.
+If Piroxicam capsule, USP therapy must be initiated, close monitoring of the patient's renal function is advisable.

-As with other NSAIDs, anaphylactoid reactions may occur in patients without known prior exposure to Piroxicam capsules.
-Piroxicam capsules should not be given to patients with the aspirin triad.
-This symptom complex typically occurs in asthmatic patients who experience rhinitis with or without nasal polyps, or who exhibit severe, potentially fatal bronchospasm after taking aspirin or other NSAIDs (see CONTRAINDICATIONS and PRECAUTIONS, Preexisting Asthma).
+As with other NSAIDs, anaphylactoid reactions may occur in patients without known prior exposure to Piroxicam capsule, USP.
+Piroxicam capsule, USP should not be given to patients with the aspirin triad.
+This symptom complex typically occurs in asthmatic patients who experience rhinitis with or without nasal polyps, or who exhibit severe, potentially fatal bronchospasm after taking aspirin or other NSAIDs (see CONTRAINDICATIONS and PRECAUTIONS: Preexisting Asthma).
 Emergency help should be sought in cases where an anaphylactoid reaction occurs.

-NSAIDs, including Piroxicam capsules, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+NSAIDs, including Piroxicam capsule, USP, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
 These serious events may occur without warning.
 Patients should be informed about the signs and symptoms of serious skin manifestations and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.

 Other Hypersensitivity Reactions